Code Style Guide¶

 Comments and Documentation¶

-- Use inline comments sparingly and only for complex or non-obvious code
+- Inline comments - Use sparingly and only for complex or non-obvious code.

-- Keep comments up-to-date with code changes
+- Keep Updated - Sync comments with code changes.

 Code Quality Tools¶